j-jalving/statamic-autograph/README.md

 With this addon, you can:

-- Generate HTML code to set up your e-mail signature in your favorite e-mail client.
+- Generate HTML code to set up an e-mail signature in your favorite e-mail client.
 - Preview what the e-mail signature will look like for each team member.
 - Get user data from control panel accounts or any collection.
-- Fully customizable design with support for multiple Antlers template files.
+- Fully customizable design with Antlers templates, with support for multiple template files.

 ## How to Install